HSBC Direct Savings account review

 - $15 wire transfers.
 Expect to pay for each incoming wire transfer.

 - $25 account closing fee.
-If you close your account with HSBC within 180 days of opening it, you’ll be charged a $25 fee.
+If you close your account with HSBC within 180 days of opening it, you’ll pay a $25 fee.

 - No ATM access.
 The HSBC Direct Savings account is an online account, which means you won’t be able to access your funds from an ATM.